EsdrasAmora/todo-app/README.md

 ## Architerure

 The main idea here is to colocate use cases with schema definitions, keeping the presentation layer skinny as possible.
-The use cases being so simple and using an ORM, Prisma, make an extra data layer unnecessary.
+The use cases being so simple and using an ORM, Drizzle, make an extra data layer unnecessary.